The Cars of Craig Lieberman

 - Lowering kit/sleeve kit- Eibach or H&R. KW Suspension, Bilstein, Tein, GReddy, HKS, Ohlins etc. Don’t buy Chinese shit.
 Ever.
 No matter how broke you are

 - Proper exhaust system from a reputable company.
-Stay off Ebay, for the love of God.
+Stay off of eBay, for the love of God, unless you’re buying name brand parts (ex.
+HKS, GReddy, and so on).

 - Don’t put carbon fiber stickers on anything.
 Ever.

-- Intake – On a 4 cylinder car, an intake is going to do next to nothing.
-If you think being louder make you faster, dyno your car before and after.
+- Intake – On a 4 cylinder car, a cold air intake is going to do next to nothing.
+If you think being louder makes you faster, dyno your car before and after.
 Let me know what you find out.

 Whenever possible, start with a turbocharged car.
 These cars have potential.
 Naturally aspirated cars are much, much, MUCH harder to make fast without digging into the motor.
 If you don’t have a turbo car – STOP.
 Save your money for a turbo car.